This demonstration video shows how an area metal detector works on a conveyor belt.

 Tunnel Metal Detectors

 Tunnel metal detectors on the conveyor belt are used to detect all metals in the conveyor flow and are used for larger material heights.
 MTF Technik primarily uses separable tunnel metal detectors.
-Their benefit is that they can be easily integrated into the construction of the conveyor belt and, above all, the belts can be used as an endless welded version.
+Their benefit is that they can be easily integrated into the construction of the conveyor and, above all, the belts can be used as an endless welded version.

 Closed tunnel detectors are particularly suitable if, e.g. flat conveyor belts are to be pushed completely into the tunnel or if the conveyed material passes through the detector via chutes or in free fall.
 They have an even higher sensitivity than separable versions.